chdwyb/DPENet/README.md

-# A Novel Dual-stage Progressive Enhancement Network for Single Image Deraining
+# From Heavy Rain Removal to Detail Restoration: A Faster and Better Network

 [![Paper](https://img.shields.io/badge/Paper-arXiV-blue)](https://arxiv.org/pdf/2205.03553.pdf)  [![Project](https://img.shields.io/badge/Project-GitHub-gold)](https://github.com/chdwyb/DPENet)

-Abstract: The dense rain accumulation in heavy rain can significantly wash out images and thus destroy the background details of images.
-Although existing deep rain removal models lead to improved performance for heavy rain removal, we find that most of them ignore the detail reconstruction accuracy of rain-free images.
-In this paper, we propose a dual-stage progressive enhancement network (DPENet) to achieve effective deraining with structure-accurate rain-free images.
-Two main modules are included in our framework, namely a rain streaks removal network (R2Net) and a detail reconstruction network (DRNet).
-The former aims to achieve accurate rain removal, and the latter is designed to recover the details of rain-free images.
-We introduce two main strategies within our networks to achieve trade-off between the effectiveness of deraining and the detail restoration of rain-free images.
-Firstly, a dilated dense residual block (DDRB) within the rain streaks removal network is presented to aggregate high/low level features of heavy rain.
-Secondly, an enhanced residual pixel-wise attention block (ERPAB) within the detail reconstruction network is designed for context information aggregation.
-We also propose a comprehensive loss function to highlight the marginal and regional accuracy of rain-free images.
-Extensive experiments on benchmark public datasets show both efficiency and effectiveness of the proposed method in achieving structure-preserving rain-free images for heavy rain removal.
+Abstract: The profound accumulation of precipitation during intense rainfall events can markedly degrade the quality of images, leading to the erosion of textural details.
+Despite the improvements observed in existing learning-based methods specialized for heavy rain removal, it is discerned that a significant proportion of these methods tend to overlook the precise reconstruction of the intricate details.
+In this work, we introduce a simple dual-stage progressive enhancement network, denoted as DPENet, aiming to achieve effective deraining while preserving the structural accuracy of rain-free images.
+This approach comprises two key modules, a rain streaks removal network (R$^2$Net) focusing on accurate rain removal, and a details reconstruction network (DRNet) designed to recover the textural details of rain-free images.
+Firstly, we introduce a dilated dense residual block (DDRB) within R$^2$Net, enabling the aggregation of high-level and low-level features.
+Secondly, an enhanced residual pixel-wise attention block (ERPAB) is integrated into DRNet to facilitate the incorporation of contextual information.
+To further enhance the fidelity of our approach, we employ a comprehensive loss function that accentuates both the marginal and regional accuracy of rain-free images.
+Extensive experiments conducted on publicly available benchmarks demonstrates the noteworthy efficiency and effectiveness of our proposed DPENet.
+The source code and pre-trained models are currently available at \url{https://github.com/wybchd/DPENet}.

 ![network](./image/network.png)